jrpryer/lore/Ydi-Kaari/GM/Vault.md

 - "For the sanctity of these blessed isles, the [[Vólatian Theocracy#Benedictiary|Benedictiary]] hereby authorizes you to PURGE"
 - "For the glory of our mighty Empire, your Tsarina hereby authorizes you to VANQUISH"
-- "As the House-sword of Caergold, the Tarani Dukes have authorized you to BURN"
+- "As the House-sword of Caergold, the Tarahni Dukes have authorized you to BURN"

 # GM Tips